SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

      -> var manualNumber = ArrayBuilder.buildExpression(10)
      >> assert(builderNumber == manualNumber)

-- An assignment statement is transformed like other expressions, but is understood to evaluate to ``()``.
+- An assignment statement is transformed like an expression, but is understood to evaluate to ``()``.
   You can define an overload of ``buildExpression(_:)`` that takes an argument of type ``()`` to handle assignments specifically.